OmkarKesarkhane/Frontend-developer-assignment/README.md

 ## Problem Statement

 We would like you to create a Distributor Management Progressive Web Application (PWA).
-Let’s say it is used for distributing API keys for a software.
+A distributor is a person who purchases API keys.
+These API keys are used to activate the software.
+The PWA you'll build will be used for distributing API keys.
 The features it should include:

 - Create a new order.
 Order may contain information about Order Id, the number of API keys required, the details of the Distributor like name, address, PAN card number, etc. (Form Validation is a plus)
 - Add notes to the order, including possibly how to pay it, where to send checks, etc.